How To Deal With Sore Calves: Best Stretches And Exercises

 Deep Vein thrombosis or DVT occurs when your veins develop blood clots.
 These usually start in the legs.
 The blood clots can be dangerous as they can travel towards the lungs and cause a pulmonary embolism.
 When they start in your legs, the calf muscles develop cramps.

-Your calves may feel very warm to the touch and your skin may appear red.
+Your calves may swell, and feel warm and tender to the touch, and your skin may appear red.
 If you see these symptoms, visit the emergency room immediately.
 This is one condition you want to get checked right now.

 Peripheral artery disease